 Below is a list of the best trailer tires that are available in a range of sizes with greater heat resistance and tread wear reduction for improved towing.

-One of the most popular trailer tires is the Carlisle Radial Trail HD tire, which is available in 15 different sizes.
-They are designed to be heavy duty and suitable for various applications.
+One of the most popular trailer tires is the Carlisle Radial Trail HD, which is available in 15 sizes.
+They have a heavy duty design and are suitable for various applications.
 Carlisle also offer these tires as a bias ply alternative but the radial construction is the best option.

 They are the new and improved trailer tire that the brand claims has improved tread wear and heat resistance compared to previous tires.

-Features of the Carlisle Radial Trail HD tire include:
+Other features of the Carlisle Radial Trail HD include:

 - 8 Ply construction